-The objectives of the IPCC are:
+The objectives of the DDC are:

 - Archive and provide transparency, traceability, and stability of data and scenarios used by the IPCC in its reports, available at the DDC or elsewhere.